mengelbrecht/simple-dav/README.md

 =========

 SimpleDAV is a simplistic WebDAV, CalDAV and CardDAV server using [SabreDAV](https://github.com/fruux/sabre-dav).
 It is easy to setup and has almost no dependencies.
-For authentication it uses an IMAP server (for now).

 Requirements
 ------------
 * PHP >= 5.5
 * SQLite
 * [Composer](https://getcomposer.org/)
-* IMAP server for authentication (this requirement will be dropped in a later version)

 Installation
 ------------